jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Ring, legendary

-While wearing this ring, you can use an action to expend 1 of its 3 charges to cast the [[wish]] spell from it.
+While wearing this ring, you can use an action to expend 1 of its 3 charges to cast the [[Wish]] spell from it.
 The ring becomes nonmagical when you use the last charge.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RingofWarmth)[Ring of Warmth](https://www.dndbeyond.com/magic-items/4736-ring-of-warmth)